g2s3-2018/labs/docs/notebooks/ImageDenoising.md

 ## 4. Total Variation regularization

-The function `TVsolution` computes the solution of the denoising inverse problem using Total Variation regularization for a given amount a regularization $\alpha$ and perturbation $\varepsilon$.
+The function `TVsolution` computes the solution of the denoising inverse problem using Total Variation regularization for a given amount a regularization $$\alpha$$ and perturbation $$\varepsilon$$.

 More specifically it minimizes the functional
 $$ \mathcal{F}_{TV}(u) = \frac{1}{2}\int_\Omega (u - u_0)^2 \; d\boldsymbol{x} + \frac{\alpha}{2}\int_\Omega \left( \nabla u \cdot \nabla u + \varepsilon \right)^{\frac{1}{2}} d\boldsymbol{x}. $$

-The first variation of $\mathcal{F}_{TV}$ reads
+The first variation of $$\mathcal{F}_{TV}$$ reads
 $$ \delta_u \mathcal{F}_{TV}(u, \hat{u}) = \int_\Omega (u - u_0)\hat{u}  \; d\boldsymbol{x} + \alpha \int_\Omega \frac{1}{\left( \nabla u \cdot \nabla u + \varepsilon \right)^{\frac{1}{2}}}\nabla u \cdot \nabla \hat{u}  d\boldsymbol{x}, $$
 and the second variation is
 $$ \delta_u^2 \mathcal{F}_{TV}(u, \hat{u}, \tilde{u}) = \int_\Omega \tilde{u} \hat{u} \; d\boldsymbol{x} + \alpha \int_\Omega \frac{1}{\left( \nabla u \cdot \nabla u + \varepsilon \right)^{\frac{1}{2}}} \left[ \left( I - \frac{\nabla u \otimes \nabla u}{\nabla u \cdot \nabla u + \varepsilon}\right) \nabla \tilde{u}\right] \cdot \nabla \hat{u} d\boldsymbol{x}. $$

-The highly nonlinear term $\left( I - \frac{\nabla u \otimes \nabla u}{\nabla u \cdot \nabla u + \varepsilon}\right) $ in the second variation poses a substantial challange for the convergence of the Newton's method.
+The highly nonlinear term $$\left( I - \frac{\nabla u \otimes \nabla u}{\nabla u \cdot \nabla u + \varepsilon}\right) $$ in the second variation poses a substantial challange for the convergence of the Newton's method.
 In fact, the converge radius of the Newtos's method is extremely small.
 For this reason in the following we will replace the second variation with the variational form
 $$ H_{\rm approx} = \int_\Omega \tilde{u}\,\hat{u} \; d\boldsymbol{x} + \alpha \int_\Omega \frac{1}{\left( \nabla u \cdot \nabla u + \varepsilon \right)^{\frac{1}{2}}} \nabla \tilde{u} \cdot \nabla \hat{u} d\boldsymbol{x}. $$

-> For small values of $\varepsilon$, there are more efficient methods for solving TV-regularized inverse problems than the basic Newton method we use here; in particular, so-called primal-dual Newton methods are preferred (see T.F.
+> For small values of $$\varepsilon$$, there are more efficient methods for solving TV-regularized inverse problems than the basic Newton method we use here; in particular, so-called primal-dual Newton methods are preferred (see T.F.
 Chan, G.H.
 Golub, and P. Mulet, *A nonlinear primal-dual method for total variation-based image restoration*, SIAM Journal on Scientific Computing, 20(6):1964–1977, 1999).
 The efficient solution of TV-regularized inverse problems is still an active field of research.

-The resulting method will exhibit only a first order convergence rate but it will be more robust for small values of $\varepsilon$.
+The resulting method will exhibit only a first order convergence rate but it will be more robust for small values of $$\varepsilon$$.

-The best reconstruction of the original image is obtained for $\alpha = 10^{-2}$.
+The best reconstruction of the original image is obtained for $$\alpha = 10^{-2}$$.
 We also notice that Total Variation does a much better job that Tikhonov regularization in preserving the sharp edges of the original image.

 ```python